smurf667/test-tomcat-broken-subject/README.md

 ## Suggested fix

-We tested with the following patched version of `` and found this to reliably fix the issue:
+We tested with the following patched version of `org.apache.catalina.connector.Request` and found this to reliably fix the issue:

 ~~~~
 public void setUserPrincipal(final Principal principal) {